Adult Education First

 First Book Club

-Come and join us for discussion on the content of the book "The Glass Castle" and faith response to the author Jeannette Walls on Wednesday, September 13 at 5:30 p.m. in Grace Place.
+Come and join us for discussion on the content of the book "The Keeper of Lost Things" and faith response to the author Ruth Hogan on Wednesday, January 10 at 5:30 p.m. in Grace Place.
 Linda Storm is the facilitator of this group.
 A listing of the 2017-18 book titles and authors can be viewed at the below link.

 2017-18 SCHEDULE FOR FIRST BOOK CLUB